brunobord/stardrifter/stardrifter/you.md

 ### The Surroundings

 You come from close-from-the center planets.
-They're usually quite rich areas, but not as rich as Capital Planet.
+They're usually rich and educated areas, but not as rich as Capital Planet.

 !!! rule ""
     Add +1 to Drift.